Friday, June 5, 2015

 Day 6: Sunday, July 20, 2014

-While my daughter was taking a show and getting ready, she said I should fill the croissants with the beef franks.
+While my daughter was taking a shower and getting ready, she said I should fill the croissants with the beef franks.

 She said you have done it all wrong!

-Well, she popped into the over Croissants filled with beef franks and we ate them.
+Well, she popped into the oven, and we ate the croissants filled with beef franks.

 After an eventful breakfast, we went to Rogers William Park.

-We stopped at the Museum of Natural History and Platinum.
+We stopped at the Museum of Natural History and the Platinum building.

-On the first floor are the main office, women, and men's rooms; lobby and check-in, Africa many places, many faces statue of pharaoh's daughter holding Moses, Couple of Painting on the lower level.
+On the first floor are the main office, women's and men's rooms, the lobby and check-in, Africa, many places, many faces, a statue of Pharaoh's daughter holding Moses, and a Couple of paintings on the lower level.

 Along the stairs were the Comet Tales: